Preorder the Second Edition of Day Trips Around Rochester

 George Eastman’s inventions relating to film and cameras were essential to Rochester’s growth in the late 19th and early 20th century.
 Modern photography made capturing moments easy for the mass public, and mass production made it affordable.
 For decades, Kodak was Rochester’s largest employer.

 In addition, Eastman was a passionate and engaged supporter of art and education.
 His contributions to Eastman Theatre, Eastman School of Music, Eastman Dental, Eastman Savings & Loan, United Way of Greater Rochester, Center for Governmental Research, and Durand-Eastman Park are still appreciated today!
-Learn more by visiting the George Eastman Museum located in his East Ave estate.
+Learn more by visiting the George Eastman Museum in his East Ave estate.

 Quintessential Rochester Sights